mvrozanti/dte/README.md

 ### Conventions
 - Dates are always interpreted with highest units appearing before, e.g.: `%Y-%m-%d` or `%Y %b %d` formats, although the unit separator doesn't have to be "-" for the former
 - Unix timestamps are both interpreted and output in seconds
-- When using timedeltas, you should remember that m is for month and M is for minute
+- When specifying time, remember that m is for month and M is for minute, as specified in ISO8601

 ### Dependencies
 - [dateutil](https://github.com/dateutil/dateutil) handles month and year's complex operations
-- [ply](https://github.com/dabeaz/ply)is a pure-Python implementation of the popular compiler construction tools lex and yacc
+- [ply](https://github.com/dabeaz/ply) is a pure-Python implementation of the popular compiler construction tools lex and yacc
 - [appdirs](https://github.com/ActiveState/appdirs) for reading config file in a cross-platform manner

 ## Examples